 A sustainable supply chain from farmer to customer

-of our products will be from from top-performing, A-and B-rated suppliers
+of our products will be from top-performing, A-and B-rated suppliers.

-We will build capacity within our supply chain going beyond auditing to engage our suppliers and their workers
+We will build capacity and supplier ownership within our supply chain going beyond auditing to engage our suppliers and their workers.

-carbon footprint reduction across stores, distribution centres and offices (from a 2012 baseline)
+reduction of carbon footprint in C&A stores, distribution centres and head offices (from 2012 baseline).

-10% reduction of water use in our stores, distribution centres and head offices
+10% reduction of water use in C&A stores, distribution centres and head offices (from 2015 baseline).*

 Making transparency the norm

-The apparel industry’s supply chain is notoriously complex; ours spans around 2,400 tier-1 production units.
+The apparel industry’s supply chain is notoriously complex; ours spans around 2,000 tier-1 and tier-2 production units.
 This creates challenges, but also a huge scope for impact and creating change.
 By re-evaluating our own standards and influencing the development of shared ones, we’re taking the industry with us, embedding good practice as we go.

 Being transparent is one part of the solution.
 We need to create traceability and accountability across the apparel industry’s supply chains.
-That way, we can collaborate with stakeholders including other brands, to understand shared challenges, offer the right kind of support, reward good behaviour and drive change.
-Last year, we published a list of our tier-1 production units (PUs) for C&A Europe.
-In 2017, we have considerably extended the scope of our transparency with this report by publishing our tier-1 and tier-2 suppliers’ factories at least once a year.
+That way, we can collaborate with stakeholders including other brands, to understand shared challenges, offer the right kind of support, reward good behaviour and drive the change we want to see in the industry.
+We continually increase the scope of our supply chain transparency and publish a list of our tier-1 and tier-2 suppliers’ factories at least once a year.